Substra/substra/references/sdk.md

 ```

 Create new composite algo asset.
-If a composite algo with the same archive file already exists, an `AlreadyExists`
-exception will be raised.

 **Arguments:**
  - `data (Union[dict, schemas.CompositeAlgoSpec], required)`: If it is a dict, it must have the same
 keys as specified in [schemas.CompositeAlgoSpec](sdk_schemas.md#CompositeAlgoSpec).
- - `exist_ok (bool, optional)`: If `exist_ok` is true, `AlreadyExists`
-exceptions will be ignored and the existing asset key will be returned.
-Defaults to False.

 **Returns:**